AngryMaciek/hypercomplex/paper.md

 # Key features

 - As a header-only *C++* template code it's greatest advantage is the combination of speed, generic programming and convenience for the end user.
 Open Source license together with template specialisation mechanism allows contributors to add-in support for custom objects, define specific functions and extend the scope of the library.
-- One of such specialisation is already included in the library itself - a support for arbitrary high precision of calculations via GNU MPFR library [@fousse:inria-00070266], for which the operators have been overloaded such that all the operations are carried out on specific data structures.
+- One of such specialisation is already included in the library itself - a support for arbitrary high precision of calculations via _GNU MPFR_ library [@fousse:inria-00070266], for which the operators have been overloaded such that the operations are carried out on specific data structures.
 - State of the art technology for software engineering:
   - CI/CD mechanism set up with GitHub Actions: automatic tests for library installation, source code inclusion, compilation and execution,
   - extensive unit testing with Catch2 framework [@catch2] and code coverage measurement uploaded to Codecov; current coverage: 100%,
-  - source code linting with cpplint [@cpplint],
+  - source code linting with cpplint [@cpplint] - Google code style enforced,
-  - automatic documentation generation and hosting on GitHub Pages (generation via Doxygen [@doxygen], publishing via Actions).
+  - automatic documentation generation and hosting on GitHub Pages (build via Doxygen [@doxygen], publishing via Actions).

 # State of the field

-A well-known boost _C++_ libraries deserve the most notable mention [@boost].
-Unfortunately they only provide quaterionns and octonions (however as an upside of that specialisation all the operations are well optimised).
-These libraries do not support operations on MPFR types natively.
-It is also worth to mention the existence of smaller repositories like: [@quaternions] or [@cd], but, unlike our work, they often lack proper test suites and are also significantly limmited in scope.
+The well-known _boost C++_ libraries deserve the most notable mention [@boost].
+Unfortunately the scope is limitted as they only provide quaterions and octonions classes (however as an upside of that specialisation all the operations are well optimised).
+Moreover, these libraries do not support operations on _MPFR_ types natively.
+At this point it is also worth to mention the existence of smaller repositories like: [@quaternions] or [@cd], but, unlike our work, they often lack proper test suites and are also significantly restricted.

 # References